ukparliament/weeknotes.data-search/2018/07/index.md

 ### Excellent customer service award...

 Sadly, no excellent customer service was delivered.
-Tune in next week when we're sure we'll have been some use to someone.
+Tune in next week when we're sure we'll have been of some use to someone.

 ### Are topics fashionable?